 Many people on probation have to submit to random, unannounced drug tests.
-For those who are unfamiliar with the
+For those who are unfamiliar with the process or will have to go through the process of probation drug test procedures, here are a few of the basics.

 Probation drug testing procedures are usually a common practice in federal and county probation, as well as in drug courts.
 Random drug testing is often viewed as a potential deterrent against crime, as well as a good incentive to get sober and stay sober.